nkane/nkane.github.io/_posts/2025-07-05-go-generics.markdown

 ```

-When calling a generic function, you can provide the type argument which would look something like the following:
+When calling a generic function, you can provide the type argument, which would look something like the following:

 ```go
 package main